 In this edition of a trip down memory lane series, we feature the comparison of Web Design from 2008 to 2018.
 Web design has evolved greatly over this period of time.
 Introducing new technologies, improved specifications and browsers becoming more consistent resulting in having to use fewer hacks.
 However, browser wars are still here to stay but who will be on top next year!

-Read Part 1 in the series
+Read Other Parts in the series

 Building a website in 2008 required a lot of patience.
 Although HTML5 had been in development for some time, XHTML, which had been around for 7 years was still being used.
 Unfortunately, browsers weren’t fully compatible to display HTML5, if at all.

 CSS 2 had been around for 10 years and although somewhat outdated, separated the style of the website from the structure well.
 The technologies worked well together to a certain degree, unfortunately, browsers didn’t agree!

 In comparison, HTML5 is now the current specification.
 It features much more than its predecessor ever did.
 A new shorter, easy to remember Doctype!
 It supports new semantic elements such as <header> and <footer> It has the ability to embed Music and Video directly on a web page, better forms and much more.

 CSS3 brought us animations, gradients, transforms, shadows, font-faces and media queries allowing us to target screen resolutions.